HaseebKhan101/E-commerce_Project__/README.md

 # MERN Stack E-Commerce Project

 Welcome to the MERN Stack E-Commerce Project!
-I developed this project to create a full fledged E-commerce website having a feature-rich full-stack web application using the powerful combination of MongoDB, Express, React, and Node.js.
-I created a dynamic and responsive user interface, establish a robust back-end API, and manage data efficiently in a NoSQL database.
+I developed this project to create a full-fledged E-commerce website having a feature-rich full-stack web application using the powerful combination of MongoDB, Express, React, and Node.js.
+I created a dynamic and responsive user interface, established a robust back-end API, and managed data efficiently in a NoSQL database.

+The Application is live [here](https://fair-plum-frog-hose.cyclic.app/)

 ## Project Development Overview